CosmosOS/Cosmos/docs/articles/user/startup.md

 A headless kernel that later wants `Console` output calls `KernelConsole.Initialize()` itself: it is the only route on the ring, `Console.WriteLine` does not bring the console up on its own.
 The call is idempotent, so it is safe whether or not `base.OnBoot()` already ran, and it returns `false` when graphics are compiled out.

 For total control you can override `Start()` itself and take over the lifecycle: the default implementation in [`Cosmos.Kernel.System/Kernel.cs`](https://github.com/CosmosOS/Cosmos/blob/gen3/src/Cosmos.Kernel.System/Kernel.cs) is small and a good starting point to copy from.
+Interrupts and USB hot-plug are set up by `Global.StartKernel()` before it calls `Start()`, so an override keeps both.

 ## The kernel command line